laberning/openrowingmonitor/README.md

 Feel free to leave a message in the [GitHub Discussions](https://github.com/laberning/openrowingmonitor/discussions) if you have any questions or ideas related to this project.

+Check the advanced information on the [Physics behind Open Rowing Monitor](docs/physics_openrowingmonitor.md).

 We plan to add more features, here is the [Development Roadmap](docs/backlog.md).

 This project uses some great work by others, see the [Attribution here](docs/attribution.md).